 Inside, there were wonderful stories about each car and many had photos of the owners.
 There was a lot of great history not only about the Corvette, but how it fit into the landscape of the American automobile.
 Did you know that the name Corvette came from a type of small warship?

-Jim wasn’t done with velocity after the Hot Lap.
+Jim wasn’t done with velocity after the Touring Lap.
 He opted to ride a go-cart at the new NCM Kartplex where he got to race against other drivers.
 My wobbly legs and I chose to play videographer to share the experience with the kids.